ristik/node-guardtime/node-guardtime-api.markdown

-# GuardTime Node.js API
+# Guardtime Node.js API

 Module is split into two classes:

   * `TimeSignature` encapsulates signature token and offers some low-level 'static' methods;
-  * `GuardTime` is service layer bridging tokens to GuardTime services.
+  * `GuardTime` is service layer bridging tokens to Guardtime services.

 TimeSignature is exported as guardtime.TimeSignature.
 Initialize and use like: